asinha812/multi-service-web-application/README.md

 ![Alt text](image-32.png)
 b.
 In the details of your Amazon RDS database, the hostname will be shown as the Endpoint in the Connectivity & security section.
 ![Alt text](image-33.png)
 In your terminal, enter the following command to set an environment variable for your MySQL host.
-Be sure to replace “<your-endpoint>” with the hostname of your RDS instance.
+Be sure to replace “your-endpoint” with the hostname of your RDS instance.

-1. export MYSQL_HOST=<your-endpoint>
+1. export MYSQL_HOST="your-endpoint"

 Next, run the following command in your terminal to connect to your MySQL database.
-Replace “<user>” and “<password>” with the master username and password you configured when creating your Amazon RDS database.
+Replace “user” and “password” with the master username and password you configured when creating your Amazon RDS database.

-1. mysql --user=<user> --password=<password> wordpress
+1. mysql --user="user" --password="password" wordpress

 Finally, create a database user for your WordPress application and give the user permission to access the wordpress database.